coderrect-inc/coderrect-github-action/README.md

 ![release](https://img.shields.io/github/v/release/coderrect-inc/coderrect-github-action?include_prereleases)

 ## About
-The `coderrect-github-action` runs a static analysis in a GitHub workflow using [Coderrect](https://coderrect.com) to automatically detect concurrency bugs in your code:
+The `coderrect-github-action` runs static analysis in a GitHub workflow using [Coderrect](https://coderrect.com) to automatically detect concurrency bugs in your code:
 - Coderrect is an efficient and accurate static analysis solution to identify potential concurrency bugs in your multi-threaded software.
 - Coderrect supports C/C++/Fortran code and common parallel programming interfaces including OpenMP, pthread, and C++ std::thread.
 - Coderrect Github Action supports generating formatted HTML reports and hosting them on Coderrect cloud for users to review.